echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 Draft {{I-D.draft-ietf-tls-esni}} and should be addressed fully within the latter's security considerations section.

-This I-D should help improve Security Considerations for ECH.
+This I-D should help improve improve security in deployments of ECH.

 # IANA Considerations